 RT baselines can be viewed and analyzed in most major GNSS software.
-The data are imported into the software with the field parameters and project configuration intact.
-At this point a relocalization can be done or the field localization (if any) can be reviewed and left unaltered.
+The data is imported into the software with the field parameters and project configuration intact.
+At this point a recalibration can be done or the field calibration (if any) can be reviewed and left unaltered.

-\ If the site localization is changed in the office, resulting in new coordinates on all located points, the new localization information must be uploaded to the data collector before any further field work is done for that project.
+If the site calibration is changed in the office, resulting in new coordinates on all located points, the new calibration information must be uploaded to the data collector before any further field work is done for that project.